-Contamination Index Category Estimated VOC Level (ng/L) Severity Source Prediction & Suggestions for VOC Reduction Coatings (Paints, Varnishes, etc.) 63 Normal Includes interior and exterior paints (including low- or no-VOC paints), varnishes, lacquers, some sealants, and other products that can be classified as a coating over a surface.
-Typically, VOCs from these products are in the 10 to 14 carbon size range and can linger for several months after application, sometimes longer.
-Ventilate as much as possible during and after application of any of these products.
-Dispose of opened but unused products and related supplies if possible or store in areas that will minimize off gassing.
-Additional sources include fuel oil or diesel fuel.
+Contamination Index Category Estimated VOC Level (ng/L) Severity Source Prediction & Suggestions for VOC Reduction Coatings (Paints, Varnishes, etc.) 21 Includes interior and exterior paints (including low- or no-VOC varnishes, lacquers, some sealants, and other products that car classified as a coating over a surface.
+Typically, VOCs from the products are in the 10 to 14 carbon size range and can linger from months after application, sometimes longer.
+Ventilate as much possible during and after application of any of these products. of opened but unused products and related supplies if possible in areas that will minimize off gassing.
+Additional sources includor diesel fuel.
 PVC Cement 0 Normal PVC cement is used to join pieces of PVC pipe together, usually for plumbing.
 Building Materials-Toluene Based 0 Normal Adhesives and glues used in construction and maintenance, arts and crafts; adhesive removers; contact cement; sealants; coatings (paint, polyurethane, lacquer, thinner); automotive products, including parts cleaners.
 Additional sources include gasoline and other fuels.
-Gasoline 14 Normal VOCs from gasoline are typically a result of off-gassing from gas containers, small spills, and gas-powered equipment used in facilities maintenance in nearby garage or storage areas.
+Gasoline 4 Normal VOCs from gasoline are typically a result of off-gassing from gas containers, small spills, and gas-powered equipment used in facilities maintenance in nearby garage or storage areas.
 Most vehicles in good operating condition do not emit gasoline vapors due to the tightly sealed gas tank.
 This category does not include exhaust emissions.
 Gasoline VOCs can linger on clothing after refueling at a gas station.
 Gasoline includes chemical compounds that are also included in the Light Solvents category.
 Fuel Oil, Diesel Fuel, Kerosene 0 Normal Typically found in garages and facilities maintenance areas.
 These fuels are not very volatile so they will not readily get into the air, but they can linger for a long time and produce a strong, unpleasant odor.
 This category does not include exhaust emissions.
-Additional sources include coatings such as paints, varnishes, sealants, waxes, etc. Light Hydrocarbons 2 Normal Building materials; aerosol cans; liquefied petroleum gas (LPG); refrigerant; natural gas; propellant; blowing agent.
+Additional sources include coatings such as paints, varnishes, sealants, waxes, etc. Light Hydrocarbons 1 Normal Building materials; aerosol cans; liquefied petroleum gas (LPG); refrigerant; natural gas; propellant; blowing agent.
 Includes chemical compounds such as propane, butane, and isobutane.
-Light Solvents 5 Normal Stoddard solvent; mineral spirits; some coatings (paints, varnish, enamels, etc.); wax remover; adhesives; automotive products; light oils.
+Light Solvents 3 Normal Stoddard solvent; mineral spirits; some coatings (paints, varnish, enamels, etc.); wax remover; adhesives; automotive products; light oils.
 Typically, VOCs from these products are in the 6 to 9 carbon size range.